 The Thai Massage School of Chiang Mai was founded in 2001 and the Thai Massage School of Thailand was later founded in 2002.
 In fact, these are two separate schools, yet practically operating as one and they are located near each other.
 They are managed by Jan Chaithavuthi and Kanchanoo Muangsiri.

-TMC is a large organisation with many teachers, advisors and other supporting staff from all layers from Thai society, might it be Buddhist temples, hospitals or governmental organizations.
+TMC is a large organization with many teachers, advisors and other supporting staff drawing from all layers from Thai society, counting among its active contributors laymen, Thai medicine professionals and healers, members of Buddhist temples, and personnel from hospitals or governmental organizations.

-TMC students come from all over the world.
-TMC claims to have had nearly 20,000 students in the years 2002 -2018, from 13 years old to 81 years old, people with a broad variety of backgrounds.
+TMC students come from all over the world and has had nearly 20,000 students in the years 2002 -2018, from 13 years old to 81 years old, people with a broad variety of backgrounds.

-TMC offers a range of Thai Massage courses as listed below.
+The school offers a wide range of Thai Massage courses as listed below.
 Classroom group size varies between 8 up to 16 students.

 - Basic Thai Massage (18 hours)